Origin of radio polarization in pulsar polar caps: Introduction

-In this paper, we focus on the polarization properties of the electromagnetic radiation which escapes the pulsar polar cap.
-The polarization properties are obtained from scaled 3D PIC fully-kinetic simulations that describe the pair discharges and the associated wave--particle interactions.
-The pair creation is driven by the magnetospheric currents.
-Their profile across the polar cap is obtained from known global general-relativistic force-free simulations of the magnetosphere.
+We therefore focused on the polarization properties of the electromagnetic radiation that escapes from the pulsar polar cap as the result of nonstationary pair production in an inhomogeneous polar cap plasma.
+The polarization properties were obtained from scaled 3D fully kinetic PIC simulations that describe the pair discharges and the associated wave--particle interactions.
+Pair creation is driven by magnetospheric currents whose profile across the polar cap was obtained from well-known global general-relativistic force-free simulations of the magnetosphere.

 This paper is structured as follows.
-In Section~\ref{sec:methods}, we discuss the plasma and numerical setup of the pair cascades in the pulsar polar cap.
+In Sect.~\ref{sec:methods} we discuss the plasma and numerical setup of the pair cascades in the pulsar polar cap.
 Section~\ref{sec:results} describes the plasma properties and shows the polarization properties of the escaping waves when the quasi-periodic nature of the cascades has established itself.
-We discuss the obtained properties in Section~\ref{sec:discuss} and describe the main polarization properties in Section~\ref{sec:conclude}.
+We discuss the obtained properties in Sect.~\ref{sec:discuss} and describe the main polarization properties in Sect.~\ref{sec:conclude}.